skarlet-witcher/student-record-system/readme.md

    - in case sourcecode:`.\mvnw -Pdev,webpack`(linux) or `mvnw -Pdev,webpack`(cmd in windows)
    - in case War: just run the bat file(for windows)

+3. run cloudGateway:

+   - run `run.bat`

-3. run microservice locally with active profile:
+4. run microservice locally with active profile:
    `spring.profiles.active=dev,no-liquibase`  but leave `no-liquibase` alone aside for cloudAuth service, cause it depends on it to generate default accounts.

 - API doc in `localhost:xxxx/v2/api-docs` and gateway.